Ragama: Transport

 Ragama is accessible from the A3 highway (Colombo-Negombo road) and is about 5 km from Mahabage junction.
 Sri Lanka's second motorway flyover was built in 1996 over the main railway line right at the town centre, at a cost of Rs 200 million.

 Ragama is a main railway junction, where the Main line and the Puttalam line diverge.
 The first stage of the Puttalam line from Ragama to Ja-Ela was constructed in 1908 and the full length to Puttalam through Peralanda completed in May 1926.

 Health

 The Colombo North Teaching Hospital is located at Ragama.
 It is the second largest hospital in Sri Lanka, with a 1,442 bed capacity.
 The hospital comprises the District Hospital Kandana, the Rehabilitation Hospital, Ragama and the Nurses Training School, Kandana.
 It also associated with the University of Kelaniya's Faculty of Medicine and is known for having one of the most advanced diagnostic departments in the country.
 It also boasts the country's only Liver Transplant Unit.

-Other hospitals in Ragama include the National Hospital for Respiratory Diseases, the Ragama Rehabilitation Hospital, Melsta Hospital and Leesons Hospital.
+Other hospitals in Ragama include the National Hospital for Respiratory Diseases, the Ragama Rehabilitation Hospital, Melsta Hospital, Leesons Hospital and Suwasarana Hospital.

 Government facilities

-Currently Ragama is home to several important government establishments in the country.
+Ragama is home to several important government establishments in the country.
 They include: